-Professional Triathlete and Navy veteran Timothy O’Donnell counts among his accomplishments nine Ironman 70.3 victories, two 140.6 wins, six Armed Forces National Championships, and 21 professional career wins.
+Professional Triathlete and Navy veteran Timothy O’Donnell counts among his accomplishments nine Ironman 70.3 victories, three 140.6 wins, six Armed Forces National Championships, and 22 professional career wins.
 In 2016, he produced his fastest time at the IRONMAN World Championship – 8:16:20.
-His 3rd place finish in 2015, along with 6th this year and 8thin 2012 and 2013, make him one of the most consistent World Championship athletes.
+Along with his 3rd place finish in 2015 and 8thin 2012 and 2013, he is one of the most consistent World Championship athletes.
 In 2013, he set an American Record for the Ironman distance at IM Brazil.
 O’Donnell is a former US Naval Officer with a MEng degree from UC Berkeley, and he is an active supporter of Team RWB.
-He resides in Boulder, Colorado with his spouse, professional triathlete Mirinda Carfrae.
+He resides in Boulder, Colorado with his spouse, professional triathlete Mirinda Carfrae, and daughter Izzy.

 Summer Cook was a varsity swimmer and runner at Villanova University where she graduated with a B.A. in Political Science in 2013.
-She got her start in triathlon in 2013 and earned her pro card in March 2014 at the Clermont Elite Development Race.
+She got her start in triathlon in 2013 and earned her pro card in March 2014.
 In 2016, she was named by ITU as the Women’s Breakout Star of the Year, following four wins including her debut WTS win in Edmonton, the Chengdu World Cup, the Tongyeong World Cup, and Tritonman.
-With race-leading swims and runs, she is one to watch as she heads into her fourth ITU season.
+In 2017, she won the Yucatan World Cup and Altafula European Cup and has been selected to race the inaugural women’s Super League Triathlon.
+With race-leading swims and runs, she is one to watch.
 Summer is a member of USA Triathlon’s National Team and trains with The Triathlon Squad in Poway, California.

 Joe was a four-year varsity swimmer at Boston College, and in high school he won 12 varsity letters- in cross country, swimming, track and field and tennis.
 After graduating, Joe served as the assistant coach for Boston College’s Varsity Swimming and Diving team and began structured triathlon training.
 In August 2009, Joe won the USA Triathlon National Age Group Championship.
 He won his first USA Triathlon Elite National title in 2014.